asxadf/Closed_Loop_NCUC_Dataset/README.md

 # Closed_Loop_NCUC_Dataset-Load_RES_Feature_System
-This is the dataset for the paper entitled "Feature-Driven Economic Improvement for Network-Constrained Unit Commitment: A Closed-Loop Predict-and-Optimize Framework"
+The followings are the dataset and the codes for the paper entitled "Feature-Driven Economic Improvement for Network-Constrained Unit Commitment: A Closed-Loop Predict-and-Optimize Framework"

+If they are helpful in your research, please cite our paper:
+Xianbang Chen, Yafei Yang, Yikui Liu, and Lei Wu.
+"Feature-Driven Economic Improvement for Network-Constrained Unit Commitment: A Closed-Loop Predict-and-Optimize Framework," \textit{IEEE Transaction on Power Systems}, 2021.

 The data is collected from a Belgian ISO.
 This dataset is saved as .xlsx and includes:

 * Day-ahead prediction and actual realization of Belgian load.
 (From 2018/01/01 to 2020/12/31) [Load.xlsx](https://github.com/asxadf/Closed_Loop_NCUC_Dataset/files/7584372/Load.xlsx)